rust-lang/this-week-in-rust/draft/2021-06-16-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [cargo-sort](https://github.com/DevinR528/cargo-sort), a cargo subcommand to sort your `Cargo.toml`'s dependencies and workspace members.
+This week has two crates: [nativeshell](https://github.com/nativeshell/nativeshell) gets you a Flutter app in Rust, while [static-rc](https://github.com/matthieu-m/static-rc) is a compile-time reference-counted smart pointer.

-Thanks to [jplatte](https://users.rust-lang.org/t/crate-of-the-week/2704/921) for the nomination
+Thanks to [Zicklag](https://users.rust-lang.org/t/crate-of-the-week/2704/922) for both nominations

 [Submit your suggestions and votes for next week][submit_crate]!